Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 23.44.37 UTC
+- WIB: Senin, 9 Februari 2026 00.37.32 UTC
-- WITA: Senin, 9 Februari 2026 00.44.37 UTC
+- WITA: Senin, 9 Februari 2026 01.37.32 UTC
-- WIT: Senin, 9 Februari 2026 01.44.37 UTC
+- WIT: Senin, 9 Februari 2026 02.37.32 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success